Key takeaways

 - Saves time on repetitive documents like purchase agreements and disclosures

-- Reduces legal risk, no missing clauses or outdated formats
+- Reduces legal risk — no missing clauses or outdated formats

-- Look for tools that offer customizable real estate-specific templates
+- Look for tools that offer customizable real estate-specific templates with conditional logic, so property-specific clauses, rent schedules, and addenda populate automatically without rebuilding the document each time

 #3 Bulk send: for disclosures and lease agreements